Dismember (band): Breakup and reunion (2011–present)

-On 16 October 2011, bassist Tobias Cristiansson revealed in a statement that Dismember had broken up: "After 23 years, Dismember have now decided to quit.
+On 16 October 2011, bassist Tobias Cristiansson stated that Dismember had broken up: "After 23 years, Dismember have now decided to quit.
 We wish to thank all our fans for your support."

-On a possible reunion, drummer Fred Estby told Invisible Oranges in August 2016: "People were telling me that all the time.
+On a possible reunion, drummer Fred Estby told Invisible Oranges in August 2016, "People were telling me that all the time.
 So maybe we should try to do some shows and get everything back.
 We always owned our rights to the albums and shirts, but there's still loose ends to tie up.
 I just wanted to set the record straight and hopefully do some shows in the future."

-In February 2018, rumors were afloat that Dismember was planning to reunite that year to celebrate the 30th anniversary of its formation.
-A reunion was teased that summer when the band posted random photos on their Facebook account.
-After nearly a year of rumors, it was announced on 14 January 2019 that the original lineup of Dismember had reunited and performed together for the first time in over 20 years at Scandinavia Deathfest that October.
+A reunion was teased in August 2018, with the band posting random photos on their Facebook account.
+It was later officially announced, on 14 January 2019, that the original Dismember lineup had reunited and would perform together for the first time in over 20 years at Scandinavia Deathfest that October.

-In a May 2021 interview MetalBite.com, drummer Fred Estby stated that Dismember might consider releasing their first studio album in over a decade in either 2022 or 2023: "I hope we get out of this situation soon so that we can play some shows and we wanna get more shows going across the globe, a lot of territories that we haven't booked shows for yet and I hope that's gonna happen as soon as this is all over.
+In a May 2021 interview MetalBite.com, Estby stated that Dismember might consider releasing their first studio album in over a decade in either 2022 or 2023: "I hope we get out of this situation soon so that we can play some shows and we wanna get more shows going across the globe, a lot of territories that we haven't booked shows for yet and I hope that's gonna happen as soon as this is all over.
 And maybe we'll have a new record out in a year or two."
+Estby later stated in 2024 that, although the band had material written for a new album, efforts to complete it were hindered by the band members residing in different countries.
+As of 2026, no new album has been released.

+In July 2022, the band resigned to Nuclear Blast Records and started reissuing their back catalog digitally, starting with Like an Ever Flowing Stream.

+On August 17, 2024, the band played a Like an Ever Flowing Stream setlist in Brooklyn with Vomitory, Undergang, Malignancy, and Morpheus Descends opening.
+Later that year, the band ruled out the possibility of full-length tours.
+Etsby said, "We don't do more than two shows in one weekend.
+If we start touring again, you're gonna start seeing the bad sides of being away from your family and your home and your work, and you can't take off from work.
+We all have careers that we don't wanna give up.
+So, that's number one."
+He stated that they were interested in keeping live performances limited to prevent the band from becoming a chore for them.